Transmon Architecture for Emission and Detection of Single Microwave Photons: Coherent scattering off

 \section{Coherent scattering off $Q_w$}

-Master equations are a convenient tool for modeling near resonance coherent scattering with a qubit~\cite{Lalumiere2013}.
+Master equations are a convenient tool for modeling near-resonance coherent scattering with a qubit~\cite{Lalumiere2013}.
 We use this tool to perform the simulation in Fig.~\ref{fig:fig3}g.
 Including thermal terms, the master equation is

 where $n_{\textrm{th}}$ is the Bose-Einstein mode occupation at a given temperature and frequency.

 We define here an RWA Hamiltonian that only includes the waveguide qubit and an external coherent drive term.
 Using the Hamiltonian Eq.~\eqref{eq:RWAsquared} instead can reveal how the scattering changes as a function of parametric drive power and frequency.